BlavkHades/conding-convention/README.md

 You will know when it should work or when it should fail.
 A function should always be based on test cases; not tests on functions.

-When creating APIs, writing Integration test that test all the behavior of an endpoint is of utmost importance
+When creating APIs, writing Integration tests that test all the behavior of an endpoint is of utmost importance.

-### Pair programming/code review ###
-These are very helpful when it comes to refactoring your code.
-Others might see better implementation to optimize your code or just make your code more elegant.
-It also ensures that developers adhere to standards and the work is double checked.
-In addition to all that, it is a wonderful way for developers to learn from each other.

 ### BACKUP AND SAVE YOUR WORK OFTEN ###
 Enough said.
 Dead battery, blackout, software glitch, fire, nuclear disaster – all of these may result in loss of data.
 Making sure you save often and back up your code on some kind of version control system is a simple way to ensure that your code stays safe.

 ### What to include ###